jputrino/f5-openstack-lbaasv2/docs/includes/topic_configure-the-agent.rst

 1. Edit the agent configuration file -- :file:`/etc/neutron/services/f5/f5-openstack-agent.ini` -- as appropriate for your environment.

-The following configurations are supported in v |release|.
+The following configurations are supported in |release|.
 See the :ref:`Release Notes <release-notes>` or the config file for more information about these features.

 .. topic:: Device Settings